Existenziell/bplusplus/README.md

 **Mining:** Proof-of-Work → Difficulty → Economics establishes the mechanism and incentives.
 Mempool and Block Construction cover what miners work with and how they build blocks.
 Pools and Hardware are operational; Attacks and Network Attacks complete the security picture.
 Best read after Bitcoin Protocol (consensus, blocks) and optionally Incentive Structure in Fundamentals.

-**Lightning:** Channels first—the 2-of-2 off-chain primitive.
+**Lightning:** Channels first, the 2-of-2 off-chain primitive.
 HTLCs → Routing Fees → MPP cover the routing layer; Onion adds privacy.
 Invoices (BOLT11) and BOLT12 & Offers cover payment requests; Watchtowers and Anchor Outputs address security and modern channel design.
 Assumes Bitcoin Protocol (Script, transactions) and ideally Setup & Infrastructure if running a node.

 **Advanced Topics:** A catalog of specialized topics rather than a linear path.
 Smart contracts (Atomic Swaps, DLCs), L2 and scaling (Sidechains, Statechains, Zero-Conf Channels, Trampoline Routing), privacy (Bloom Filters), data on Bitcoin (Ordinals & Inscriptions), and governance and protocol proposals (Governance, Covenants).
 Prerequisites: Bitcoin Protocol, Lightning basics, Script, and Transaction construction.